Perez, Cahill lead Pirates over Twins 6-2

 Todd Frazier drove in a run on a fielder’s choice grounder that Twins shortstop Jorge Polanco threw away for an error.
 Perez then made it 3-0 with a two-run double.

-The damage could have been worse but Buxton made a diving catch in left-center to rob Kevin Newman of a hit.
+The damage could have been worse, but Byron Buxton made a diving catch in left-center to rob Kevin Newman of a hit.

-The Twins got one back in the bottom of the second on Cave’s RBI double.
+The Twins got one back in the bottom of the second on Cave’s RBI double, but they left the bases loaded.

-Perez and Newman hit back-to-back homers to start the fifth, and Newman added a sacrifice fly to make it 6-1 in the sixth.
+Perez and Newman hit back-to-back homers to start the fifth, and that was more than enough for Cahill and Pittsburgh’s bullpen.

+On his home run, Perez was behind in the count and looking for an off-speed pitch from Pineda, but instead connected on a fastball that caught too much of the plate.

+“When I was watching (Pineda’s) videos I noticed that on a 1-2 or 0-2 count he usually would go to a slider,” Perez said through a translator.
+“However, when I saw that fastball come in it just looked pretty, and I took a good swing at it.”

-The Twins scored an unearned run in the eighth when Cave doubled, moved to third on left fielder Phillip Evans’ error and scored on Josh Donaldson’s sacrifice fly.
+The Twins managed to put together a threat in the eighth after Cave doubled and moved to third when left fielder Phillip Evans dropped Luis Arraez’s fly ball.

+Kyle Crick came in to face Josh Donaldson, with Nelson Cruz on deck.
+He retired Donaldson on a fly ball that scored Cave from third.
+Then he struck out Cruz to end the threat.

+“That’s a 6-2 game with a guy that’s won an MVP and a guy that’s probably been the best designated hitter in baseball the last 10 years,” Shelton said.
+“Those are big outs.
+To come in there and do that was outstanding.”

 TRAINER’S ROOM